karna-mighty/su-crypt/README.md

 if you already have python no nead of installing it otherwise go through the down commands

 $ pkg install python3
+$ sudo su pkg install pip3
+$ pip3 install colorama

-now open the file  and run the main code
+now open the file  and run the sucrpyt.py

 $ cd su-crypt
-$ python3 maincode.py
+$ python3 sucrypt.py